Vets say grapes and raisins are poisonous threat

 Among the most common clinical signs recorded in the dogs were sickness, diarrhoea, lethargy and abdominal pain.

 However, it wasn’t possible to determine how many, if any, suffered kidney failure due to the short-term nature of the patient records.

 Ms Boag added: “The good news is prognosis for grape and raisin toxicity is generally good if treated early and there’s been no kidney damage.

 “Normally symptoms start showing between six and 24 hours after the dog has eaten grapes or raisins.

 “But these may not take effect for several days and in the most serious cases, the fruits can also cause sudden kidney failure.

 “If you think your dog has eaten grapes, raisins, sultanas or currants, or anything containing them, you should telephone your vet immediately or, out of hours, your nearest Vets Now pet emergency clinic.”

-Hundreds of millions of hot cross buns are sold by UK retailers every year, with the market valued at around £50 million.
+Millions of hot cross buns are sold in the UK every year, with the UK’s biggest retailer selling £70 million worth alone.

 Dogs of any age, breed or gender can be affected by raisin and grape toxicity.

 Owners who suspect their pet has eaten grapes or raisins should not wait for signs or symptoms to appear before they contact a vet, to ensure treatment can be given, before the toxins in the fruit can be absorbed.